Etihad buys India's Jet's London slots as deal talks continue

 | NEW DELHI/DUBAI

-NEW DELHI/DUBAI Abu Dhabi's Etihad Airways paid $70 million to buy Jet Airways' (JET.NS) slots at London's Heathrow airport and said it remains in talks to buy a stake in the Indian carrier.
+NEW DELHI/DUBAI Abu Dhabi's Etihad Airways paid $70 million (46 million pounds) to buy Jet Airways' (JET.NS) slots at London's Heathrow airport and said it remains in talks to buy a stake in the Indian carrier.

 The move signals positive developments in the discussions and investors cheered the move after a delayed announcement of the potential deal significantly hurt Jet's shares in recent weeks.